NicksonYap/OpenPano-docker/README.md

 The Dockerfile extends from a Python image and adds additional dependencies.

-It shares an MIT License, like the OpenPano project.
+It shares a MIT License, like the OpenPano project.

 ## Usage
 For a more detailed usage, see the [OpenPano](https://github.com/ppwwyyxx/OpenPano) project page.